litestar-org/litestar/docs/usage/exceptions.rst

 specific needs.

-While it does not make much sense to have different functions with a top-level exception handling, Starlite supports defining exception handlers on all layers of the app, with the lower layers overriding layer above them.
+While it does not make much sense to have different functions with a top-level exception handling, Litestar supports defining exception handlers on all layers of the app, with the lower layers overriding layer above them.
 In the following example, the exception handler for the route handler function will only handle the ``ValidationException`` occurring within that route handler: